victorrjimenezz/PS4-4PT/README.md

 - Downloading PKGs from repositories
 - Downloading PKGs directly from a URL.
 - Adding Repositories
-- Searching apps, filtering by name.
+- Searching apps, filtering by name and repository.
 - Install downloaded PKGs.

 ***